creamybokeh/Forcasting-Net-Prophet/README.md

 Documentation for hvplot can be found [here.](https://hvplot.holoviz.org)

-Documentaiton for matplotlib can be found [here.](https://matplotlib.org/stable/index.html)
+Documentation for matplotlib can be found [here.](https://matplotlib.org/stable/index.html)

 ---

 ## Installation Guide